SAL778/SIC-CoHive/docs/UserStories.md

 4. Portfolio is displayed according to the selected visibility settings.

 1.07 - User Profiles
-As an admin, I want to approve UserType Labels for users like "podcast studio," so that they can access restricted resources/rooms.
+As a admin, I want to approve UserType Labels for users like "podcast studio", so that they can access restricted resources/rooms.

 Acceptance Tests